 - Due to the handmade nature of this item, colors and design may vary.

 Papel Amate, or painted bark paper, is an art form with clear pre-Hispanic origins.
 Originally, traditional bark paper was considered a specialty of the village shaman and used only for special rituals.
-Later, the Nahua and Otomi tribes began to use bark paper as a canvas for painting.
-Typically, the Otomi of Puebla will craft the paper from fig or mulberry tree bark, then sell or trade the homemade paper to the Nahua Indians of Guerrero for painting.
+Later, the Otomi people of Puebla began to use bark paper as a canvas for painting.
+Typically, they will craft the paper from fig or mulberry tree bark, then sell or trade the homemade paper to other indigenous groups for decoration.
 These bark paintings, or papel amate, are not just an art form unique to the indigenous tribes of Mexico, but will add rich depth and culture to your home decor.

 Please Choose an Item